-The photographer came across these two elephants chewing away at the fibres of a freshly fallen baobab tree, which became a source of food during the latter part of the dry season in Mana Pools.
-Being on foot, one could not get too close or work a better, more creative angle, for fear of aggravating the bull elephant.
-The image, which was taken at totally the wrong time of the day, and while on a rather exhausting hike, does no justice to the size of the bull elephant chewing on that tree stump.
-The fallen tree was huge!
-This was taken in a typical Mopani forest area, just before the first rains and the rise of the sap when trees blossom into leaf and flower.
+The photographer came across these two elephants chewing away at the fibres of a huge, freshly fallen Baobab tree, while hiking towards a small pan.
+Fallen trees are a source of food and water during the latter part of the dry season in Mana Pools.
+Being on foot, the photographer could not venture too close nor work a better, more creative angle, for fear of aggravating the elephants.
+This was taken in a typical Mopani forest area, just before the first rains.
+Its the time when the tree sap rises and trees blossom into leaf and flower.

 (Canon 7D; f/7,1; 1/160sec; ISO-100; 100mm)